vertigis/workflow-activities-configurable-queries/README.md

   field: string,
   /* The SQL operator to apply to the field (=, !=, <, >, >=, <=, IN, and BETWEEN) (Required) */
   operator: string,
   /* The name of the field to use as the parent in a cascading relationship.
-     When a boolean is used then the previous field is used.
-(Required) */
+(Optional)*/
-  cascade: boolean | string,
+  dependsOn: string,
   /* The form element type to use for the search.
 (Required) */
   type: "AutoComplete" |
         "CheckBox" |